18F/before-you-ship/_pages/infrastructure/aws.md

 Regardless of your own norms around privacy, always assume the owner of that data has the most conservative requirements unless they have taken express action, either through a communication or the system itself, telling you otherwise.

 We also take particular care in protecting [sensitive personally identifiable information (PII)](../../security/pii).
 PII is any information that can be linked back to an individual.
 For example, this includes a person's full name, their home address, and their phone number.

-### Security

-Once you gain access to AWS, you will find yourself responsible for some serious stuff.

-#### Environmental variables

-These are things like your AWS password, secret API key, and the mobile device that generates your multi-factor authentication token.
-You are wholly and solely responsible for safeguarding them, and are responsible if they are released to non-authorized parties.
-If you are unfamiliar with how to protect these variables, please consult with 18F Infrastructure.
-We're working on getting additional tools to help make this easy for everyone.

-#### OS baseline

-We use a pre-hardened version of [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_%28operating_system%29) as our baseline OS for all EC2 instances in AWS.
-In AWS, there are [Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AMIs) in each AWS Region that these controls already implemented.
-You should always launch new instances from this baseline.

-#### HTTPS Everywhere

-Regardless of what your system does, we enforce [HTTPS Everywhere](https://18f.gsa.gov/2014/11/13/why-we-use-https-in-every-gov-website-we-make/).

-## Demo agenda

-#### VPCs

-* Create a VPC with both private and public subnets
-* Create a security group

-#### EC2

-* Generate a new keypair with naming convention.
-* Launch a basic EC2 instance into the VPC, with the security group set
-* Remind that all connections must be set only for what is necessary.
-Explain the function of the  0.0.0.0/0 block - only applies to inbound/outbound to the internet on port 80/443 for HTTP/HTTPS.
-Everything else should be expressly set.
-* If keypairs must be shared, only authorized way to share them is through GSA Google Drive (create a folder, share it with your coworker, delete the file once they have it)
-* Setup and successfully SSH in
-* Generate an ssh key for further use & install in `authorized_keys`

-#### CloudWatch

-* Review basic CloudWatch monitoring
-* Setting a CloudWatch alarm for a metric

-#### Elastic Load Balancers (ELBs) and Elastic IPs (EIPs)

-* Explain ELB concept
-* Create an additional EC2 instance
-* Create an ELB
-* Associate them with the ELB
-* Note that IPs of EC2 instances may change with stop and restart.
-* ELBs have fully qualified domain names (FQDN ) that *do not* change.
-* Other alternative when necessary: Elastic IPs.
-Precious resource.

-#### HTTPS Everywhere

-* Review settings for ELBs and Nginx

-#### Create IAM users

-* First name + Last Name in camel case.
-Ex: NoahKunin
-* Have AWS create temporary password, require user to change it during first login
-* Tell/show user IAM password policy
-* Create and sync MFA tokens

-If time allows:

-#### Cloudformation

-* JSON manifests
-* Creating a stack
-* Checking what was created
-* Deleting the entire stack

-#### Relational Database Service (RDS)

-* TBD

-### Cleanup

-* Delete all the demo stuff